 Another feature is the option to have a split screen that includes two or more views next to one another, each view consisting of one table and one chart.
 These views can be arranged vertically or horizontally, and they share a common (global) toolbar.
-To see an example of the dual view, check out the SAPUI5 highlights video.

 Use the Gantt chart if:

 - You want to build an interactive and complex planning application involving activities, resources, hierarchical project structures, relationships, and other basic shapes such as diamonds, utilization line charts, or bar charts.